0

 Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

-are 6 to 7 cents lower; wheat futures are lightly mixed.
+to 6 cents lower; wheat futures are 4 to 6 cents lower.

 David M. Fiala